-We don’t see the long nights, heartbreak, discarded drafts, countless bad ideas, and mental breakdowns “successful” writers have gone through to get their work to that target ideal.
+Most writers like myself don’t see the long nights, heartbreak, discarded drafts, countless bad ideas, and mental breakdowns “successful” writers have gone through to get their work to that target ideal.

 We praise the perfect manuscript, not the five hundred crumpled up pages and rejected manuscripts on the floor of their office.

 To be blunt, most young writers simply aren’t that good… yet.
 Most first drafts aren’t very good either.
 Both can get better with time, practice, improvement, and perseverance.